qlik-oss/sn-table/README.md

 ## Visualization Extension Usage

-### Steps to create a sn-table extension as as a Qlik Sense extension
+### Building and adding the sn-table extension to Qlik Sense

 Install all dependencies: